top of page

 The Shot

 In general, get on your pet’s eye level.
-Shooting from above can result in an awkward view of them, although you may love that photo of them looking up at you.
+Shooting from above can sometimes result in an awkward view of them, although you may love that photo of them looking up at you.
 There are beautiful photos that break the rules, so take lots of photos from different perspectives, the more variety the better for painting reference.

-You (usually) want your pet to be look happy.
-Pets look happiest when their ears are up and eyes wide open.
+You usually want your pet to be look happy.
+They look happiest when their ears are up and eyes wide open.
 To accomplish this you might say things that pique their interest, (“Who's that?”, “Where’s the kitty?”), funny noises, squeaky toys, whatever works.
 Use treats, praise, and/or a favorite toy to encourage cooperative behavior.
 If you are frustrated, they'll sense it, and it will reflect in their expression.

 Have a helper if it's difficult to be both the photographer and the handler at the same time.
-If you want your pet to look toward the camera, have the assistant stand behind, or close to the photographer, not off to the side.
-If pets won't cooperate, give them a break and try again later.
+If you want your pet to look toward the camera, have your assistant stand behind, or close to the photographer, not off to the side.
+If pets won't cooperate,

 Lighting

 The best indoor light is near a bright window or a well lit room.
 Avoid using a flash, as it washes out detail and causes green-eye (like red-eye in people) when the flash reflects off the back of the eye.
+Below is an example of a painting done from a photo with several problems, too bright light, low detail, and clutter, although I did get a nice painting from it.

 With patience you will be able to get some great photos.